grantcolley/tradeserver/README.md

             Task<HttpResponseMessage> response = await client.PostAsync("http://localhost:5500/runstrategy", multipartFormDataContent);
 ```

-The [RunStrategyMiddleware](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/Middleware/RunStrategyMiddleware.cs) processes the request.
+The [RunStrategyMiddleware](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/Middleware/RunStrategyMiddleware.cs) processes the request on the server.
 It deserialises the strategy and downloads the strategy assemblies into a sub directory under the working directory of the application.
-The running of the strategy is passed to the [StrategyRunnerActionBlock](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/HostedService/StrategyRunnerActionBlock.cs).
+The running of the strategy is then passed to the [StrategyRunnerActionBlock](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/HostedService/StrategyRunnerActionBlock.cs).

 ```C#
                 var json = context.Request.Form["strategy"];